P0uut/xai-RF-android-detector/README.md

 # xai-RF-android-detector
 Welcome to my project, this is about a Random Forest model trained to classify android .apk file as malicious or benign, with XAI Shap applied (not completed in testing)

+**Before we go to details, please be aware that:**
+> [!NOTE]
+> This project is merely a scrap to those who're ML experts, ML specialists in their majors so don't expect something from here, just take it for ML implementation example

 ## How to use
 To run this project you need to do 2 things
 + Pull and follow instructions to use [AndroPyTool](https://github.com/alexMyG/AndroPyTool).
 Note that AndroPyTool is run on Python 2.